How to program Arduino Pro Mini

 What is the TTL converter?

-This is design by inserting a programmer with a USB port.
+This is designed by inserting a programmer with a USB port.
 Also through this, we can put a program into any microcontroller.
 Serial communication methodology has been used for that.
 Also, we can get 5v and 3.3v potentials using this TTL converter.

 PIN structure of this TTL converter